Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Proposed Construction

-for $1\le \mu_1+\alpha,\mu_2+\alpha \le P$. \begin{corollary} \textbf{Theorem} \ref{Th:SNC_MCCC} provides a multiple SNC-CCC such that side-lob is non-zero at only one time shift and the value is equal to $LM$, when permutations satisfies \eqref{Eq:pi_unique}.
-Therefore, for the aperiodic and periodic the maximum side-lobs value become $LM$. \end{corollary}
+\begin{corollary} \textbf{Theorem} \ref{Th:SNC_MCCC} provides multiple SNC-CCCs such that cross-correlation is non-zero at only one time shift and the value is equal to $LM$ when permutations satisfy \eqref{Eq:pi_unique}.
+Therefore, we have both aperiodic $(P,M,PL+n,L+\lambda,LM)$-CCCs and periodic $(P,M,PL+n,L,LM)$-CCCs. \end{corollary} We are providing one more example to illustrate the multiple SNC-CCCs with ZCCZ. \begin{example} In \textbf{Example} \ref{Ex:SNC}, we considered as identity permutation ($\pi_1=(1,2,3,4)$) and construct a SNC-CCC.
+As $P=2$, we have second permutation $\pi_2=(4,1,2,3)$ such that $\pi_1$ and $\pi_2$ satisfy \eqref{Eq:pi_unique}.
+With the same $\mathbf{C}$, $\mathbf{b}^1$ and $\mathbf{b}^2$, we have one CCC as given in \textbf{Example} \ref{Ex:SNC} and the other CCC is as given below